TuurDutoit/heartbleed/packets.md

     - payload: empty
     - padding: empty

-Because of a programming error in OpenSSL 1.0.1, the library will reserve a memory segment of 16384 bytes and copies the (empty) payload and padding into it, which leaves the memory unchanged.
-Then, it sends back a response, including the content of this memory segment - which wasn't cleared in any way, exposing potentially sensitive data to clients.
+Because of a programming error in OpenSSL 1.0.1, the library will reserve a memory segment of 16384 bytes and fill it with bytes from the request.
+This is very short, though, so OpenSSL will start reading from memory regions past the request object, where it may have stored user data, passwords or even private keys.

 ## Types